ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 - `args`, which is an array of strings, tokens to use for our arguments
 - `command`, which extracts first argument token, to determine the command our bot performs
 - `reasonMessage`, which stores in the case of a command such as `=kick @User For being a nuisance."
 - `firstArgId`, which extracts the ID string from the first argument after the command input.
+The `extractNumbersForId` function returns a string parsed with a regular expression to exclude all characters except for numbers.
   -In a Discord message, what looks like `@Username` or `#channel-name` to a regular user, looks like`<!@12345678912345678>` under the hood to use this ID number, it must be extracted from the message.

 ```typescript